 Who can forget that opening scene filmed in the dramatic beauty of the Austrian Alps?

 An audience embraced by the scenery soon becomes mesmerised by song.
 Following the lead character, Maria, as she sings her heart out in wild flower meadows.

 This one piece of movie history has drawn tourists to the Austrian Alps long after the camera’s stopped rolling.
 There’s no mistaking these hills are still very much alive with The Sound of Music!

 Tour of Austria and The Sound of Music

-When we did our first tour of Austria back in 2012, the captivating locations from the film were too enticing to miss.
+When we did our first tour of Austria back in 2012.
 I couldn’t wait to visit those well known sights around the incredible city of Salzburg.
 How fascinating it must have been for the locals to watch this Hollywood masterpiece come to fruition, when filming began in 1964.

-Here I’ll share our own tour of The Sound of Music sights with you.
-Although dedicated tour operators in Salzburg offered organised tours, we preferred to do our own.
-Of course, it was free this way, but we also loved the ease of doing our own thing.
+Although dedicated tour operators offer organised tours, we preferred to do our own.
+Of course, it was free this way too, but we also loved the ease of doing our own thing.

-All we needed was to buy a few postcards and a map and we were ready!
+All we needed was to buy a few postcards and a map and we were ready.
 The postcards were a great way to get information on the famous sights from the film.
-More importantly, they gave really useful details of where these locations actually were.
+More importantly, they gave details of where the locations actually were.